MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/security/antivirus.md

 This article contains information that shows how to help lower security settings or how to temporarily turn off security features on a computer.
 You can make these changes to understand the nature of a specific problem.
 Before you make these changes, we recommend that you evaluate the risks that are associated with implementing this workaround in your particular environment.
 If you implement this workaround, take any appropriate additional steps to help protect the computer for the files that are no longer being scanned by your antivirus software.

-To ensure that the antivirus scanner does not interfere with the operation of Skype for Business Server 2015, you must exclude specific processes and directories for each Skype for Business Server 2015 server or server role on which you run an antivirus scanner.
+To ensure that the antivirus scanner does not interfere with the operation of Skype for Business Server, you must exclude specific processes and directories for each Skype for Business Server server or server role on which you run an antivirus scanner.
 The following processes and directories should be excluded:

 > [!NOTE]
-> Folder and file locations listed below are the default locations for Skype for Business Server 2015.
+> Folder and file locations listed below are the default locations for Skype for Business Server.
 For any locations for which you did not use the default, exclude the locations you specified for your organization instead of the default locations specified in this topic.

 > [!IMPORTANT]
 > Please note that some antivirus programs may need absolute, not relative paths, for their exclusion list.

-- Skype for Business Server 2015 processes:
+- Skype for Business Server processes:

   - ABServer.exe